scosma/aws-demos/cloudformation-workshop/README.md

 - In the cfn-workshop security group
 - With your cfn-workshop keypair

 If you want to deploy a hard coded version of your EC2 instance, you can feel free to do so.
 This is a great way to test CloudFormation stacks.
 In the subsequent steps, we will want to parameterize as much as possible to make the template usable everywhere.
+When you have it deployed, try to connect to it again.

 2. Pull in security group IDs and subnet IDs from your previous stack